solidpixel/solidpixel.github.io/_posts/2021-12-09-branches_in_shaders.md

 these generally hurt performance on modern hardware.

-Most compilers can optimize away small branch sequences where it makes sense to do so, and the user "doing something clever" will normally defeat the compiler optimizer.
+Most compilers can optimize away small branch sequences where it makes sense to do so, and the user "doing something clever" will normally defeat the compiler's optimizer.
 If you do try being clever please use a tool like Mali Offline Compiler to check it actually helps.